srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 ### File mounts

 When a user starts a lab, containerlab creates a node directory for storing [configuration artifacts](../conf-artifacts.md).
-For `vr-sros` kind containerlab creates `tftpboot` directory where the license file will be copied.
+For Nokia SR OS kind containerlab creates `tftpboot` directory where the license file will be copied.

 ## Lab examples

-The following labs feature vr-sros node:
+The following labs feature Nokia SR OS node:

 * [SR Linux and vr-sros](../../lab-examples/vr-sros.md)